 These strategic components provide the basis to conduct a Critical Success Factor analysis.
 Generally, the strategic components describe what an organisation needs to do to.
 The Critical Success Factors will describe how that will be achieved.
 The first step is to create a set of ‘candidate’ Critical Success factors:

 The final list will contain far too many Critical Success Factors and will need to be refined to those that require full attention, funding and resources.
 The actual number of Critical Success Factors you go forward with will depend on the nature of the business, but in general the fewer the better.
-Three to five is a good rule-of-thumb to work to.
+Three to five is a good rule-of-thumb.

 - Unique Content Partnerships – Without compelling and innovative content the vision will not even get off the blocks!